bdot06/smart-lock/README.md

 **[How to create a losant account and application](https://docs.losant.com/getting-started/losant-iot-dev-kits/builder-kit/)**

-(stop after the "generate an Access Key" section")
+(stop after the "generate an Access Key" section)

 # create a webhook
  - Click the "webhook" button in the applications tap at the top of the page then click the "add webhook" button in the upper right corner of the page.